 - ADV Advanced These courses are designed to meet the needs of students who have demonstrated an exceptional degree of academic ability or achievement.
-All International Baccalaureate courses are Advanced. - ACAD Academic These courses are designed for students who expect to enter college, university, or other post-secondary institutions. - OPEN Although none of the open courses are designed to meet the specific entrance requirements of any post-secondary institution, individual courses may meet entrance requirements of some institutions. - GRAD Graduation These courses are designed for students who wish to obtain a graduation diploma with a view to proceeding to employment or some selected area of post-secondary study. - IPP Individual Program Plans Even with adaptations, a few students will struggle to reach provincial learning outcomes.
-In that case, the student's planning team works together to develop an individual program plan.
-An IPP changes the intended outcomes and/or adds new outcomes for the student.
+All International Baccalaureate courses are Advanced. - ACAD Academic These courses are designed for students who expect to enter college, university, or other post-secondary institutions. - OPEN Although none of the open courses are designed to meet the specific entrance requirements of any post-secondary institution, individual courses may meet entrance requirements of some institutions. - GRAD Graduation These courses are designed for students who wish to obtain a graduation diploma with a view to proceeding to employment or some selected area of post-secondary study. - IPP Individual Program Plans For some students, the provincial learning outcomes may not be applicable or achievable, even with adaptations.
+In that case, the student planning team (SPT) works collaboratively to develop an individual program plan (IPP).
+An IPP changes the prescribed outcomes and/or adds new outcomes for the student.